orkes-io/docs/docs/how-tos/Tasks/updating-tasks.md

 ## Best Practices

 1. You can also use the Conductor Swagger UI to update the tasks
 2. Task configurations are important attributes that controls the behavior of this task in a Workflow.
+Refer to [Task Configurations](https://orkes.io/content/docs/how-tos/Tasks/task-configurations) for all the options and details'